-In July 2018 the new North-South metro line opened which resulted in major changes to tram routes.
 Below we summarise the current situation with Amsterdam tram lines route-by-route.

 Amsterdam Tram Lines

-9 of the 14 tram lines operate from Amsterdam Central Station (CS).
+8 of the 14 tram lines operate from Amsterdam Central Station (CS).

 There are 2 tram stop areas on the city side of Amsterdam Central station – one on the eastern side (labelled A, for services south- and east-bound) and one on the west side (labelled B, for services south- and west-bound).